Cvnnor/KickzAccountGen/README.md

 - Catchall
 - Single Rotating Proxy

+### User Info:
+- If you wish to use random names put `random` as first name and last name.
+Otherwise fill as normal.
+- Catchall should be stored as `@CATCHALL.COM`
+- Only residential proxies will work, just use one single rotating proxy in the format shown in the file.

 ### Guide:
 - Download all files and store in a folder.
 - Install Python if not already installed, PIP should be installed by default.
 If there are any issues try referring [Here](https://stackoverflow.com/a/69592264)